Iván Pillud

-Iván Alexis Pillud (born 24 April 1986) is an Argentine professional footballer who plays as a right-back for Central Córdoba de Santiago del Estero.
+Iván Alexis Pillud (born 24 April 1986) is an Argentine professional footballer who plays as a right-back.

 He spent the vast majority of his career at Racing Club.

 Club career

 Born in Capitán Bermúdez, Santa Fe Province, Pillud began his playing career in 2005 in the Primera Nacional with Tiro Federal.
 In 2008, he made his Primera División debut after being loaned to Newell's Old Boys.

 In July 2009, Pillud joined Spanish club RCD Espanyol, also on loan.
 He scarcely appeared during his only season, his debut coming on 30 August in a 1–0 La Liga away loss against Athletic Bilbao.

 Pillud returned to his homeland for the 2010–11 campaign, signing for Racing Club de Avellaneda.
 On 31 January 2014 he moved teams and countries again, being loaned to Hellas Verona FC in Italy with an option for a permanent contract.
 He played his first game in Serie A on 23 March, coming on as 68th-minute substitute in a 5–0 defeat at UC Sampdoria.

 On 1 July 2024, aged 38 and having won several titles, Pillud left the Estadio Presidente Juan Domingo Perón and joined fellow top-flight side Central Córdoba de Santiago del Estero on a one-year deal.